glemaitre/traffic-sign-detection/README.md

 However, this command only download the source that you need to compile.

 ```
+cd /usr/src/gtest
 sudo cmake CMakeLists.txt
 sudo make

+# copy or symlink libgtest.a and libgtest_main.a to your /usr/lib folder
 sudo cp *.a /usr/lib
 ```